hannahql/hannahql.github.io/_pages/about.md

 # Research Interests

 My research develops data science methods tailored to social systems, such as online marketplaces, education systems, social media, and digital health platforms.
 In particular, I focus on experimentation and recommendation systems.

-I combine techniques from statistics, causal inference, economics, and operations research to develop theoretical insights for practically motivated problems.
+I combine interdisciplinary approaches from operations research, statistics, causal inference, and economics to develop practical solutions with theoretical guarantees.
 I inform my research with first hand experience working on these platforms.

 # News
 - Nov 2023: Plenary talk at [MIT CODE](https://ide.mit.edu/events/2023-conference-on-digital-experimentation-mit-codemit/) on experimental design for public health interventions.
 Parallel session presentations on "Quantifying the Effect of Interference on Platform Decisions" and "Recommendation Algorithms and User Strategization: Minor Variations Lead to Large Behavioral Changes."